Immersion Teacher Track: Individual Development for Instruction Skills

 - social event

-Immersion Program participants are invited to stay in lodging on the Champlain College campus.
-Approximate rates range from $42-60 per night, depending on the room type.
+Immersion Program participants are invited to stay in lodging on the Seattle University campus.
+Approximate rates range from $40-70 per night, depending on the room type.

 A limited number of partial scholarships are available for Teacher Track applicants.
 Scholarships are typically funded in the $400-600 range.
-You can apply for scholarship funds on the Teacher Track application form, In awarding scholarships, the committee will evaluate the candidate statement responses and criteria rated as part of the Teacher Track rubric.
+You can request scholarship funds on the Teacher Track application form, In awarding scholarships, the committee will evaluate the candidate statement responses and criteria rated as part of the Teacher Track rubric.

 How to Apply